XcodeBuild MCP server

 }

-For device deployment features to work, code signing must be configured in Xcode:
+For device deployment to work, you must configure code signing in Xcode before using XcodeBuildMCP:

 1. Open your project in Xcode